-Driven by this understanding and inspired by field studies (CANDAU, 2012; GATTI, 2013; GAUTHIER, 1998; NÓVOA, 2015; among others), in 2017, teachers of Didactics at the Fluminense Federal University School of Education (FEUFF) published a text titled Teaching Didactics: between resignifications and possibilities at FEUFF (DOMINICK et al., 2017).
-The text is part of the book called Teaching of Didactics: between resignifications and possibilities, organized by teachers of the Faculty of Education of the Federal University of Rio de Janeiro (CRUZ; OLIVEIRA; NASCIMENTO, 2017).
-In it,
+Driven by this understanding and inspired by field studies (CANDAU, 2012; GATTI, 2013; GAUTHIER, 1998; NÓVOA, 2015, among others), in 2017, teachers of Didactics of the College of Education of the Fluminense Federal University (FEUFF, Portuguese initials) published a text titled Ensino de Didática: entre ressignificações e possibilidades na FEUFF (DOMINICK; VASCONCELLOS; ALVES et al., 2017).
+The text is part of a book called Ensino de Didática: entre ressignificações e possibilidades, organized by teachers of the College of Education of the Federal University of Rio de Janeiro (CRUZ; OLIVEIRA; NASCIMENTO, 2017).
+In him,

-[...] we present the movement that the group of Didactics teachers of the School of Education of the Fluminense Federal University (FEUFF / UFF), Gragoatá/Niterói-RJ campus, has been conducting since 2015, seeking the reorganization of the area from the definition and understanding of its theoretical-practical specificity in the context of our faculty. [...]
-It is a movement of identification and delineation of the possibilities and limits of Didactics to situate it in the institution and show its importance in teacher education (DOMINICK et al., 2017, p.
-49).3
+[...] we present the movement that the group of Didactics teachers of the College of Education of the Fluminense Federal University (FEUFF/UFF), Gragoatá campus/Niterói-RJ, has been conducting since 2015, seeking the reorganization of the area from the definition and understanding of its theoretical-practical specificity in the context of our faculty. [...]
+It is a movement of identification and delineation of the possibilities and limits of Didactics to situate it in the institution and show its importance in teacher education (DOMINICK; VASCONCELLOS; ALVES et al., 2017, p.
+49).

-Rejecting the idea of Didactics as a field of theories that are uncompromised with the school, the practices and the teaching profession, and in opposition to the understanding that, from their perspective, teaching techniques based on themselves are based on the same period, the teachers of Didactics of FEUFF formed the Center for Didactics and Teacher Training/CNPq.
+Rejecting the idea of Didactics as a field of theories that are uncompromised with the school, with the practices and with the teaching profession and, contrary to the understanding that from their point of view there are teaching techniques that were closed in themselves, in the same period, the set of Teachers of Didactics of FEUFF formed the Center for Didactics and Teacher Training/CNPq.
 Currently, the Center consists of 10 teachers who work in this area and, every six months, teach classes to about 400 students enrolled in more than 20 undergraduate courses at UFF.

-3 [...] apresentamos o movimento que o grupo de professores de Didática da Faculdade de Educação da Universidade Federal Fluminense (FEUFF/UFF), campus Gragoatá/Niterói-RJ, vem realizando desde 2015, buscando a reorganização da área a partir da definição e compreensão de sua especificidade teórico-prática no contexto da nossa faculdade. [...]
-Trata-se de um movimento de identificação e delineamento das possibilidades e limites da Didática para situá-la na instituição e mostrar a sua importância na formação de professores (DOMINICK et al., 2017, p.
+&lt;sup>3 [...] apresentamos o movimento que o grupo de professores de Didática da Faculdade de Educação da Universidade Federal Fluminense (FEUFF/UFF), campus Gragoatá/Niterói-RJ, vem realizando desde 2015, buscando a reorganização da área a partir da definição e compreensão de sua especificidade teórico-prática no contexto da nossa faculdade. [...]
+Trata-se de um movimento de identificação e delineamento das possibilidades e limites da Didática para situá-la na instituição e mostrar a sua importância na formação de professores (DOMINICK; VASCONCELLOS; ALVES et al., 2017, p.
 49).

 Since 2017, members meet monthly to discuss, define and evaluate issues in the area, share the ways they think, organize and implement their classes; exchange information about the theoretical frameworks with which they work, dialogue about the methodological procedures they employ and the forms of assessment they implement.
-On these occasions, they are willing to listen to criticism and suggestions about their work, talk to their peers about what they think, how they act and how they justify their choices in the light of the contents of the subject menu, which referrals and bibliography are quite distinct.
+On these occasions, they are willing to listen to criticism and suggestions about their work, talk with their peers about what they think, how they act and how they justify their choices in the light of the contents of the subject menu, which referrals and bibliography are quite distinct.

-This dynamic has been rich due to the guarantee of the collective listening space and mutual respect for differences, which has favored the opportunity to know more deeply the type of work that each teacher implements, as well as the revision of their own practices and inspired the constitution of varied theoretical-methodological perspectives.
+This dynamic has been rich due to the guarantee of the collective listening space and mutual respect for differences, which has favored the opportunity to know more deeply the kind of work that each teacher implements, as well as the revision of their own practices and inspired the constitution of varied theoretical-methodological perspectives.